qiboteam/qibocal/README.md

 ### Visualize the data

-Qibocal gives the possibility to live-plotting with the command
+Qibocal gives the possibility to live-plotting with the `qq-live` command
 ```sh
 qq-live <output_folder>
 ```